 I had a VIP ticket to the reality wave of the 2000’s.
 Next up, CBS had another formidable show to get off the ground…22 contestants were going to race around the world, and we had to work out how to structure and shoot a world-wide event so that television viewers could absorb the drama and emotion.
 I knew the storytelling would be key: This wasn’t a show about a race around the world, this was a continuous story about relationships under pressure.

 Executive Producer Bertram van Munster and I checked in with each other at the start of the race in New York and decided we were as ready as we’d ever be.
 The first-ever televised, non-stop race around the world began moments later.
-As Supervising Producer, I directed the crews, conducted all the interviews, and supervised the execution of the format, including the challenges.
-A dozen Emmys and over 30 seasons later, The Amazing Race will stand the test of time as one of the greatest accomplishments in media history.
+As Supervising Producer, I directed the crews, conducted the interviews, and supervised the execution of the format, including the challenges.
+A dozen Emmys and over 35 seasons later, I believe The Amazing Race will stand the test of time as one of the greatest accomplishments in media history.

 Welcome home, Brady, welcome home!